Rationality Measurement and Theory for Reinforcement Learning Agents: Experiments

 \subsection{Experimental Results}

-{All setups run reasonably well in terms of reward, as shown in Figure \ref{fig:reward}.} This ensures that our experiments are for rationality, controlling irrelevant variables.
+{All setups run reasonably well in terms of reward, as shown in Figure \ref{mfig:reward}.} This ensures that our experiments are for rationality, controlling irrelevant variables.

-\paragraph{H1: Regularisation} Figure~\ref{fig:reg} illustrates the benefits of regularisation on DQN across the considered environments.
-In both environments, $\ell_2$ regularisation consistently reduces rational risk gap; layer normalisation provides a stronger control in Taxi-v3 environment; and weight normalisation is more effective in the Cliff Walking environment compared to vanilla DQN.
+\paragraph{H1: Regularisation} Figure~\ref{mfig:reg} illustrates the benefits of regularisation on DQN across the considered environments.
+In both environments, $\ell_2$ regularisation consistently reduces rational risk gap; layer normalisation provides a stronger control in Taxi-v3 environment; and weight normalisation is more effective in the Cliff Walking environment compared to vanilla DQN. {Table~\ref{mtab:results} indicates $10^{-3}$ is the most suitable $\ell_2$ regularisation strength for minimising the rational risk gap in both environments. }